blay/blay.se/edgeryders.markdown

 practices of life.
 Political participation is not seen as a special sphere of life and it does not have a designated time and place such as it would have if one would engage in a political organization after work or school.

-There are clear examples of this on Edgeryders, for example a post called ”Being paid for doing what you like - still impossible” (“Being paid for doing what you like-still impossible | Edgeryders, Project Website,” n.d.) where the mission report starts out with a quite personal discussion about the dilemma of having to choose between getting paid for doing a job you are not uncomfortable with and doing what you like but not get rewarded financially for it.
+There are clear examples of this on Edgeryders, for example a post called ’’Being paid for doing what you like - still impossible’’ (lucyanna, n.d.) where the mission report starts out with a quite personal discussion about the dilemma of having to choose between getting paid for doing a job you are not uncomfortable with and doing what you like but not get rewarded financially for it.
 The options that